mallond/mallond/README.md

 For individuals, ANNONI's platform offered an opportunity to learn and apply AI concepts without the need for a technical background.
 With the help of ANNONI's intuitive tools, anyone could build their own AI systems and put them to work, whether for personal or professional use.

-As ANNONI's platform gained widespread adoption, the traditional roles of coders and ops professionals began to fade away.
-But rather than being replaced, these individuals found themselves empowered by ANNONI's tools to take on new, more advanced roles within their organizations.

 In the end, the future of technology belonged to those who could harness the power of AI, no-code, and no-ops to create innovative solutions and drive progress forward.
 And ANNONI was at the forefront of it all, leading the charge into a brighter, smarter, and more efficient future." - **Open AI, December 29th, 2022.**